yb66/sinatra-exstatic-assets/README.md

         %a{ href: "http://www.flickr.com/photos/redfernneil/1317915651/" }
           = img "http://www.flickr.com/photos/redfernneil/1317915651/" width: 500, height: 250, alt: "Something about the photo"

-There is also more detailed documentation on each helper in the {Sinatra::Static::Helpers} API docs.
+There is also more detailed documentation on each helper in the {Sinatra::Exstatic::Helpers} API docs.

 ### TODO ###